-Classroom Participation: A bonus of up to 1.5% is possible for excellent classroom participation.
+Classroom Participation: A bonus of up to 2% is possible for excellent classroom participation.
 The bonus is to be earned cooperatively by all students in the course, and all students receive the same classroom participation bonus.
 Activities that have a positive effect on the classroom participation bonus include asking and answering mathematical questions.
 To earn a high classroom participation bonus, a large portion of the class must ask or answer questions occasionally.
-Activities that are not permitted in class have a strong negative effect on the classroom participation bonus.
-In general, it is easy to reduce the classroom participation bonus quickly, and increasing the classroom participation bonus requires a prolonged period of good classroom participation.
+Activities that are not permitted in class have a negative effect on the classroom participation bonus.